 Now it’s time to soak in the waterfront vibes at Whiskey Island, a low-key hotspot on the banks of Lake Erie.
 Whiskey Island is a Certified Wildlife Habitat, but it’s more well-known for its sand volleyball courts and lively daytime bar.

 Hop a quick car ride to Lakewood for an outdoor dinner at Salt+.
 Helmed by a James Beard-nominated chef, Salt’s small-plate-style menu is best shared so you can try a little of everything.
-It’d be a huge mistake to skip the cocktails, which include impeccably executed classics and something called Saturday Morning Cartoons (a Fruity Pebbles cereal milk punch).
+It’d be a huge mistake to skip the cocktails, which include impeccably executed classics and something called “What in the Literal Hellfire F*@k?!” to spice up your evening.

 Cleveland’s a music town and Jacobs Pavilion at Nautica is where you’ll find loads of Clevelanders bopping their heads all summer.
 Catch an outdoor show by big name musical acts while watching the massive barges journey down the river.